SuperOfficeDocs/superoffice-docs/docs/en/service/customer-center/create-webform-with-template.md

 so.envir: onsite
 ---

-# Creating web forms using special templates in Service
+# Creating web forms using special templates in SuperOffice

-1. Create a template for the web form under the templates directory in Service.
+1. Create a template for the web form under the templates directory in SuperOffice.

     Example: *C:\SuperOffice\Customer Service\templates\special\mytemplate.html*

-2. Access the template from the www browser using the following address *.../scripts/customer.exe?action=spec...*
+1. Access the template from the www browser using the following address *.../scripts/customer.exe?action=spec...*

-3. Edit the content of the special template
+1. Edit the content of the special template

-4. Create a template called *ok.html* in the same location.
+1. Create a template called *ok.html* in the same location.
 This will be called when the customer press the **Post** button.

 ## Example